 Despite being a pretty simple tool, VPNs offer the following benefits:

-Access a Commercial Network During Travel: Commercial travellers regularly connect VPNs to access their commercial network, including all its local network sources.
+Access a Commercial Network During Travel: Commercial travellers regularly connect VPNs to access their commercial network, including all their local network sources.
 As a result, the local resources do not need to be exposed to the web, which increases security.

 Using a home network while travelling: In addition, you’ll find a VPN so you can access your home network while you’re away.
 Using it, you may be able to access Windows Remote Desktop over the web, use local file shares, and play games over the web as if you were on a LAN (local area network).

-- Protect Your Internet Browsing Activity: When using a public wifi connection, the sites you visit besides HTTPS can be seen by anyone nearby if they have the skills to detect them.
+- Protect Your Internet Browsing Activity: When using a public Wi-Fi connection, the sites you visit besides HTTPS can be seen by anyone nearby if they have the skills to detect them.
 With a VPN, you can hide your browsing activity and protect your privacy.
 Through the VPN connection, all the traffic gets placed on the virtual network.
 The VPN will bypass connection monitoring by your Internet service provider, but keep in mind that VPN providers may prefer to log the traffic on their end.

-- Access Geo-Blocked Websites: Whether you are an American wishing to access Netflix while travelling out of the country or abroad, or desiring to use American media sites like Netflix, Pandora, and Hulu, you can still do so by setting up a VPN that is located within the United States.
+- Access Geo-Blocked Websites: Whether you are an American wishing to access Netflix while travelling out of the country or abroad or desiring to use American media sites like Netflix, Pandora, and Hulu, you can still do so by setting up a VPN that is located within the United States.

 Bypass Internet Censorship: Obtain access to the entire Internet by circumventing the Great Firewall of China.
 Many Chinese people use VPNs to bypass internet censorship.
 A firewall has interfered with VPNs (however, the excellent firewall recently did not allow VPNs to function, unlike before.)